r-krishna/r-krishna.github.io/_posts/2021-05-27-resnet-antibody-surface.md

 **Dataset**

-All structures with a paired VH/VL domain with at most 99% sequence similarity and resolution above 3 Angstroms were selected for dataset.
+All structures with a paired VH/VL domain with at most 99% sequence similarity and resolution under 3 Angstroms were selected for dataset.
 The sequences were truncated to only include the variable region that is known to bind antigens.
 The sequences in the RosettaAntibody benchmark were removed from the training dataset and used as a test set.
 Of the remaining structures, 95% of the structures were used as a training set and the remaining set was the validation set.
 The validation set was never seen during training.
 The input sequences were one hot encoded with an additional feature indicating where the heavy chain ends and the light chain begins.
 The SASA values were calculated using the freeSASA python package which used the Shrake-Rupley algorithm which rolls a “ball” over the surface of the structure to find the surface area of each residue that is in contact with the external solvent.
 The values were normalized to the maximum residue solvent exposure (defined as the exposure of Ala-Xxx-Ala peptide).
 Any values that were above 1 were set to 1 to prevent the model from learning features about outliers.

 **Model Training**